Which Dental Crown Is Best for You?

 Porcelain fused to metal/PFM crowns

-Porcelain fused to metal crowns is cheaper, and they look like natural teeth, but the metallic composition of the crown's underside may cause gray gum lines.
+Porcelain fused to metal crowns is cheaper, and they look like natural teeth, but the metallic composition of the crown's underside may cause gray or dark gum lines.
 Since porcelain is baked into metal basel, the porcelain will come off or chip.

 Zirconia crowns